ganesanarun/declarative-openapi-mock-server/README.md

 if the request matches the first condition in `x-custom-logic`.

-If the request matches no custom logic conditions, a random success response according to the OpenAPI specification will be returned.
+If the request matches no custom logic conditions, a random success response, according to the OpenAPI specification, will be returned.

----